Tutorials

 In this tutorial a linear shell element formulation is set up as a two-dimensional domain embedded in three-dimensional space.
 This will teach, and perhaps inspire, you on how Ferrite can be used for non-standard things and how to add "hacks" that build on top of Ferrite.

-Keywords: embedding, automatic differentiation
+Keywords: shell elements, automatic differentiation

-Tutorial 11: Discontinuous Galerkin heat equation
+Tutorial 12: Discontinuous Galerkin heat equation

 This tutorial guides you through the process of solving the linear stationary heat equation (i.e. Poisson's equation) on a unit square with inhomogeneous Dirichlet and Neumann boundary conditions using the interior penalty discontinuous Galerkin method.
 This tutorial follows the heat equation tutorial, introducing face and interface iterators, jump and average operators, and cross-element coupling in sparsity patterns.
 This example was developed as part of the Google Summer of Code funded project "Discontinuous Galerkin Infrastructure For the finite element toolbox Ferrite.jl".

-Keywords: scalar-valued solution, Dirichlet boundary conditions, Discontinuous Galerkin, Interior penalty.
+Keywords: scalar-valued solution, Dirichlet boundary conditions, Discontinuous Galerkin, Interior penalty